 That was the future predicted by Karl Marx, who wrote that capitalism contained the seeds of its own destruction.
 And it is the danger America faces today, as the 1 percent pulls away from everyone else and pursues an economic, political and social agenda that will increase that gap even further — ultimately destroying the open system that made America rich and allowed its 1 percent to thrive in the first place…

-Keep track of the insanity of the Fed, Primary Dealers, the US Treasury, other central banks and a whole cast of nefarious characters as they drive markets in the Wall Street Examiner Professional Edition Fed Report and Treasury update.
+The Wall Street Examiner Professional Edition keeps track of the machinations of the Fed, Primary Dealers, the US Treasury, other central banks and a whole cast of market actors as they drive the markets.
 Try the Professional Edition risk free for 30 days!Follow @Lee_Adler